apiologist/honeybee/guides/honeybee/introduction.md

 # Honeybee

-## Alpha
+## Disclaimer
-This is an alpha build of Honeybee.
-Use in production environments is not advised.
+The interface and specifics of the Honeybee API are subject to change throughout development toward version 1.0.0.
+Use of Honeybee in production environments can be a risk.
 Report any issues to the [IssueTracker](https://github.com/apiologist/honeybee/)

 ## What is Honeybee?
 Honeybee is a router intended for microservice/SOA APIs.
 It can be seen as an extension of [Plug](https://hexdocs.pm/plug/readme.html).